drkameleon/complete-hsk-vocabulary/README.md

 # Complete HSK Vocabulary

-This project is an attempt to provide complete vocabulary lists for the HSK tests ([Hanyu Shuiping Kaoshi](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi) - 汉语水平考试), for the Chinese language, both the previous version (2.0) and the newer one (3.0).
+This project is an attempt to provide complete vocabulary lists for the HSK tests ([Hanyu Shuiping Kaoshi](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi) - 汉语水平考试) for the Chinese language, both the previous version (2.0) and the newer one (3.0).

 The data is presented in different files.